-This course is an introduction to the full pipeline of modern compilers
+This course is an introduction to the full pipeline of modern compilers produce fully functional compilers for general-purpose languages targetting real machine assembly.

-- it covers all aspects of the compiler pipeline for modern languages (C, Java, Python, etc.) - touches on advanced topics related to optimization - will present how realworld compilers are built
+- it covers all aspects of the compiler pipeline for modern languages (C, Java, Python, etc.) - touches on advanced topics related to optimization - · will present how realworld compilers are built